Pennsylvania Airbag Accident Lawyers

 Q: When are airbags designed to deploy?

 A: Airbags are designed to deploy in collisions comparable to hitting a solid barrier at approximately 8 to 14 miles per hour.

 A: When a vehicle is involved in an accident a signal is sent to an inflating unit inside the airbag module, which causes the igniter to start a reaction.
 This reaction produces a gas to fill the airbag, which will cause the airbag to deploy through the module cover.
 This entire process occurs in one-twentieth of a second.

 Q: Can the positioning of where a person sits cause airbag problems?

-A: Yes, sitting to close or too far from an airbag can cause both drivers and passengers to be injured or killed.
-Drivers in particular should have at least ten inches between the center of the steering wheel and the center of their chest.
+A: Yes, sitting too close or too far from an airbag can cause both drivers and passengers to be injured or killed.
+Drivers, in particular, should have at least ten inches between the center of the steering wheel and the center of their chest.